 All drop off and pick up will be via carpool according to the Pandemic Health & Safety Plan.
 Families arriving after 8:45 am will have to call the front desk to have someone meet them at the front door.
 Unless arranged in advance, children arriving after 10:00 am will not be admitted to school.
+Children will not be admitted to school after lunch time for any reason.
 Late pick up fees will apply for children not picked up by the designated times.